 Not many people know that when they apply for a loan, the inquiries on their credit that lenders pull up can harm their credit scores.

-The world of credit cards is vast and complex.
 The right thing to do is to consider your credit score and financial needs in order to find the best card for you.
-Here are three categories of credit cards you might choose from and what to consider for each category.

 When you check your credit card balance, you are given the statement balance and the current balance.